 Q: Do you offer a meal plan?

 Pleasant View's apartment and cottage residents have the flexibility to dine on campus or prepare meals in their own home.
-There is no fixed meal plan included in the monthly fee, but residents can add an additional amount of money to their bill, and then draw upon for meals in our dining room and café.
+There is no fixed meal plan included in the monthly fee, but residents receive a discounted rate on any meals purchased at the bistro and restaurant at Hearth & Harrow.